 The Board of Directors has overall responsibility for determining the type and level of business risks that the Group undertakes to achieve its corporate objectives.
 To assist the Board in fulfilling its duties, the Risk Management Committee ("RMC"), a dedicated risk committee at board level oversees and reports to the Board on matters relating to the risk function of the Group.
 The RMC reviews the adequacy and effectiveness of and approves the risk management framework, related risk management policies and systems.
+Management, through its Management Risk Committee and Assets and Liabilities Committee, is accountable to the RMC and Board for ensuring the effectiveness of the risk management framework.
 A risk management team is accountable to the RMC for maintaining an effective control environment that reflects established risks appetite and business objectives.
 The risk management team is independent of the business units, and performs the role of reviewing and implementing risk management policies and procedures.